 - Not managing feelings safely

-How does Shadow Mountain Behavioral Health System Help?
+How can Shadow Mountain Behavioral Health System help?

 We help children:

 - Learn appropriate ways to express anger and hostility